LukePappa/Ourism/text.md

 The essence of existence is the divine, or God.
-Oneness with God constitutes true fulfillment.
+Conscious oneness with God constitutes true fulfillment.